RuiLi0227/RuiLi0227.github.io/index.md

 # About Me

-I am currently an Associate Professor (Laoshan Scholar) in the School of Data Science, Qingdao University of Science and Technology (QUST), China.
+I am currently an Assistant Professor (Laoshan Scholar, Distinguished Associate Professor) in the School of Data Science, Qingdao University of Science and Technology (QUST), China.
 Before joining QUST, I received my Ph.D. degree in the School of Computer and Information Technology, Beijing Jiaotong University (BJTU) in 2023, supervised by Prof. [Baopeng Zhang](http://faculty.bjtu.edu.cn/8221/){:target="_blank"} and Prof. [Zhu Teng](http://faculty.bjtu.edu.cn/8902/){:target="_blank"}.
 From 2022 to 2023, I was a visiting Ph.D. student with the Computer Vision & Learning Group, Singapore University of Technology and Design, working with Prof.[Jun Liu](https://people.sutd.edu.sg/~jun_liu/){:target="_blank"}.
 My research interests lie in the general areas of computer vision and machine learning.

 ***